How to Deploy a WhatsApp Bot to Production on Code Capsules

 A Capsule provides the server for hosting an application on Code Capsules.

-Click the “Create a New Capsule for Your Space” button, and follow the instructions below:
+To create a new Capsule for your space, follow the instructions below:

 Once your application is live, you can view the build log by selecting the “Deploy” tab and clicking the “View build log” link in the “Builds” section.